Later life financial planning: everything you need to know

 You should keep your will updated as a matter of course, but in later life it becomes even more important.
 Your will ensures your beneficiaries will inherit your estate according to your exact wishes.

-If you die without a will, then the wrong people may inherit your wealth.
+This means the wrong people could inherit your money.
 It will also take far longer for any beneficiaries to inherit.

 Making and updating your will allows you to donate to charity and make provisions for any other intended beneficiaries who would not otherwise receive anything.